-Ways of Giving that May Help You Give More and Save More
+3 Ways of Giving to Help You Give More and Save More

-The Cancer Support Community (CSC) remains forever grateful to our donors who care deeply about ensuring that no one faces cancer alone.
-In recent conversations, some have told us that they were happy to learn about options beyond gifts of cash that might allow them to give more, make an even bigger impact, and enjoy certain tax benefits.
-We thought all our donors might appreciate knowing about these options, so we have described a few below.
+The Cancer Support Community remains forever grateful to our donors who care deeply about ensuring that no one faces cancer alone.
+In recent conversations, some people have told us that they were happy to learn about options beyond gifts of cash that might allow them to give more, make an even bigger impact, and enjoy certain tax benefits.
+We thought all our donors might appreciate knowing about these 3 ways you may be able to give more and save more.

 You may have securities that have performed well and appreciated in value, even during this tumultuous time.
 Giving gifts of appreciated securities not only allows you to claim a charitable deduction but may also help you avoid capital gains taxes.
 You can make larger donations than would be possible using post-tax proceeds, and you can deploy the cash you would have donated towards income-generating activities, such as buying more securities.

-Consider giving Qualified Charitable Distributions from your Individual Retirement Accounts
+2. Give Qualified Charitable Distributions from your individual retirement accounts.

 If you are 70 and a half or older, you have the option to give up to $100,000 in Qualified Charitable Distributions (QCD) to charity tax-free every year.
 Rather than pay income taxes on distributions from your Individual Retirement Account (IRA), why not make your charitable donation using those funds?
 This opportunity is limited to IRAs and does not apply to other retirement savings accounts (e.g. 401k, 403b, SIMPLE, SEP or profit-sharing plans).
 QCDs must be given directly to the charity to receive the tax benefit.
 They cannot be given to private foundations, donor advised funds, charitable trusts, or charitable gift annuities.